harsh0703-harsh/Speech-Extractor/README.md

 # Speech Extractor
-#### Working: This web app made to extract words from images. by using Pytesseract Library.
+#### Working: This web app made to extract words from images by using Pytesseract Library.
 After the extraction of words, this app can speak those words without any break.

 ## This project is based on python web app
 ## Framework: Flask